 Chapters 36-39 contain a historical interlude in which the invasion of Judah by Sennacherib is previewed, as well as the account of Hezekiah’s sickness, the visit of Babylon’s king after Hezekiah’s recovery, and Isaiah’s prophecy of the coming Babylonian captivity.

 Chapters 40-66 focus upon the theme of comfort from Jehovah.
 It contains extensive prophetic and encouraging discourses in which Isaiah foretells the return of Judah from captivity.
 He consoles the people with promises of divine assistance.
 The prophet also describes the sufferings of the coming Messiah.

-Contrary to the claims of liberal critics, e.g., John Willis of Abilene Christian University (2009, 573-574), these divisions do not represent various “authors” who “were addressing a small Jewish community in and near Jerusalem in the mid-to-late-fifth century” before the Christian era.
-This would place the book some three to four centuries beyond the time of the prophet Isaiah, and be in conflict with New Testament testimony regarding the authorship of the document.
-For refutation, see Jackson (1991, 3-6).
+Contrary to the claims of liberal critics (e.g., Willis 2009, 573-574), these divisions do not represent various authors who “were addressing a small Jewish community in and near Jerusalem in the mid-to-late-fifth century” before the Christian era.
+This would place the book some three to four centuries beyond the time of the prophet Isaiah and in conflict with New Testament testimony regarding the authorship of the document.
+For a refutation, see Jackson (1991, 3-6).

 This chapter begins with the consoling expression, “Comfort, comfort my people....”
 The sections leading to the illustrious verse of our present inquiry are as follows.

 - There is a prophetic depiction of the work of John the Baptizer, who would prepare the way for the coming of “Jehovah” (ASV) — whom the Gospel writers identify as Jesus (1-8; cf. Matthew 3:1ff).
 This is a prophetic depiction of the deity of Christ.